Wolvarun9295/StockPricePrediction/README.md

 #

 ## Deployment Process
-- First create an EC2 instance, download the .pem file which is available at the time of instance creation.
+- First create an EC2 instance, download the **filename.pem** file which is available at the time of instance creation.

 ### ***What is Amazon EC2?***
 ***Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 Amazon EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
 It provides you with complete control of your computing resources and lets you run on Amazon’s proven computing environment.***